Statue of Liberty Diversity/Multicultural Resources See also:

 LGBT

 The Global Divide on Homosexuality - A 2020 overview of laws, norms, and public opinion surrounding the issue of same-sex marriage and the rights of LGBT people in countries around the world.
-For more recent data, see LGBTQ Acceptance.
+For more recent data and related facts, see LGBTQ Acceptance.
 (Pew Research Center)

 Making Gay History AUDIO - An audio archive of rare interviews which bring the history of the LGBTQ civil rights movement to life through the voices of the people who lived it.
 (By author Eric Marcus at al.)